 Fourth, America is home.
 It has made its mark on me in indelible ways such that whether I am in São Paulo, Mumbai, or Istanbul, I am an American.
 I can no more shed my Yankee ways than I can my personality, even when I am in a place where I am mistaken for another nationality, which happens once in a while.

 This reminds me of immersion trips I have taken to Central America with undergraduates, who are anxious to take on indigenous cultures and leave off their privileged ways.
 Are they privileged?
 Certainly.
 But I tell them that the best way to honor the cultures and people they meet is not to try to be like them but to take back home all that they have learned and integrate it into the American context.
 That’s when true change and transformation can happen.

 Finally, my celebration of being American does not blind me to things like gun violence, consumerism, corporate greed, urban plight, the militarization of the police, or any of the other demons we struggle with on a daily basis.
 But it gives me hope and a sense of belonging to something incredibly human and, for that reason, beautiful.

 And speaking of humor, as I write this I just received an email from the Valley Forge Tourism & Convention Board proclaiming today as “National Cheeseburger Day.”

 What a country!

 Image credits: feature, “Archimedes” Flickr photo by Gerhard Thieme shared under a Creative Commons license.
-Bottom by Blaz Erzetic on Unsplash.
+Bust by Blaz Erzetic on Unsplash.
 Want more?
 Go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance.